Project

 Performance regression in SaxonJ 12, searching for context properties

 Added by Michael Kay over 1 year ago.
-Updated 11 months ago.
+Updated about 1 year ago.

 Status: